Woodbridge Township, New Jersey: Local government

 In January 2022, the Township Council selected Sharon McAuliffe from a list of three candidates submitted by the Democratic municipal committee to fill the First Ward seat expiring in December 2025 that had been held by Nancy Bader-Drumm for a decade until her death earlier that month.
-McAuliffe will serve on an interim basis until the November 2022 general election, when voters will choose a candidate to serve the balance of the term of office.
+McAuliffe served on an interim basis until the November 2022 general election, when she was elected to serve the balance of the term of office.

 In August 2015, the Township Council selected Cory Spillar from a list of three candidates nominated by the Democratic municipal committee to fill the Third Ward seat that had been held by Council President Michele Charmello until her resignation the previous month to take a position in Pittsburgh.
 The council chose new leadership, promoting Nancy Drumm from vice president to president (to replace Charmello) and Rick Dalina as vice president.